“Once you make a decision that you will not fail, the heart and the body will follow” – Kara Goucher.

 My options pointed towards endurance running.
 Marathons.
 Harvard Anthropology Professor Daniel Lieberman concluded in one of his talks- “Endurance running is part of a suite of shifts that made Homo [the genus that includes modern people] human”.
 This was innate.

 It has been about 5 years, I started my running journey.
 I started with jogging.
-To my utter disbelief I couldn’t complete a 400 metres track in a single jog.
+To my utter disbelief, I couldn’t complete a 400 meters track in a single jog.
 I would go out of breath, stop mid-way.
 It was a struggle.
 Giving up was not the idea!

 Planned for progressive goals.
-Aimed to accomplish smaller milestones such as completing 400 metres jog; and gradually pushed the milestones.
-As I started clocking the 3 KM mark, my legs started to hurt; an excruciating pain in the muscle around my shin-bone area.
-I was prescribed a supporting tape to hold that muscle while running.
+Aimed to accomplish smaller milestones such as completing 400 meters jog, and gradually pushed the milestones.
+As I started clocking the 3 KM mark, my legs started to hurt; excruciating pain in the muscle around my shin-bone area.
+I was prescribed a supporting tape hold that muscle while running.
 And advised to mix leg strengthening along with running.
 In about 6 months I was running the 3 KMs comfortably at a stretch.

 Making progress is what makes us human.
 I hit my first 5K run at the Airtel Marathon.
 The year next it was 10K.
 The following year I attempted my first 21K.
-Couldn’t complete; I felt sore, my bones and muscle would ache.
+Couldn’t complete it; I felt sore, my bones and muscle would ache.
 I had set my eyes on completing the Airtel Half Marathon 2020 goal.
-But, the COVID induced lockdown proved to be very bad for my overall preparations.
+But, the COVID-induced lockdown proved to be very bad for my overall preparations.
 I eventually ran yet another 10K.
-Things appeared plateaued at that 10K mark.
+Things appeared to plateau at that 10K mark.

 I was determined.
 A Half Marathon in 2020.
-Until now, I had self-taught myself to run long distance.
+Until now, I had self-taught myself to run long distances.
 I knew I would need help to ace the game.
-Got myself a professional running coach to train me for completing the 21K run.
+Got me a professional running coach to train me for completing the 21K run.
 I had two months to the goal.